amardeep0/learnPunjabi/Level-1_Punjabi Alphabets/README.md

 [Learn Gurmukhi by Parwinder Kaur](http://learngurmukhi.com/) - set of 5 books for Levels 1-4

-> Following is a list of some of the books.
+> Following is a list of some of the online books for reading.
 You can choose the books based on relevant content and your preference.
-Please download the selected books to your device for convenience.

 | --- | --- |
 | Books Names | Relevant Content |